zachhannum/the-word-of-iron/manuscript/chapter_6.md

 Here, they set up camp.
 Marcus permitted a small fire; given the distance they put behind them today, he guessed that they would be safe.
 The fall days were getting cooler, and the warmth was worth the small risk.

-Marcus cooked a basic soup using equipment and some provisions they had pilfered from the Prioriem kitchens---some broth, mushrooms, leafy greens, and a pinch of salt hardly made a meal, but to his ravenous appetite, it smelled amazing.
+Marcus cooked a basic soup using equipment and some provisions they had pilfered from the Prioriem kitchens—some broth, mushrooms, leafy greens, and a pinch of salt hardly made a meal, but to his ravenous appetite, it smelled amazing.

 He looked up from his preparations and saw that Viggo and Annet were missing from the group.
 He looked to Gareth, arching an eyebrow.